Tourism passenger transport services

-TPT providers may wish to develop a Safety Management System.
+From 2 July 2019, TPT providers must develop and maintain a Safety Management System.
 A Safety Management System is a set of policies, procedures and plans that systematically manage health and safety at work by identifying safety risks and putting in place steps to mitigate them.

 Drivers for TPT services must have the appropriate endorsement on their driver's licence (i.e. an F extension).
 From mid-2020, F and T extensions will be replaced by a single new Passenger Transport Driver authorisation.

 TPT services, such as tour companies, do not require on-demand booking service authorisation if they solely undertake tourism passenger transport.
-However, if an individual or business takes bookings for any customised tours, or provides any other on-demand services such as airport transfers, it will be required to apply for an on-demand booking service authorisation.
-For further information, please refer to On-demand booking services
+However, if an individual or business takes bookings for any on-demand trips, it will be required to apply for an on-demand booking service authorisation.
+For further information, please refer to On-demand booking services.